-We lease our second distribution center in Conover, North Carolina from Premier Conover, LLC, a company of which our Founder indirectly owned 10% on December 31, 2021.
-The initial term of the lease is twelve years, commencing upon the completion of the distribution center.
+We lease a distribution center in Conover, North Carolina from Premier Conover, LLC, a company of which our Founder indirectly owned 40% on December 31, 2022.
+The initial term of the lease is twelve years, commencing upon the completion of the distribution center in 2021.
 We have the option to extend the lease for an additional ten-year term at fixed rental payments and two additional five-year terms thereafter at fair market rental payments upon the same terms and conditions as the initial term.
-During the first year of the lease, the minimum monthly base rent will be \$247,917.
-No lease payments under the lease agreement were paid in the year ended December 31, 2021.
+As of December 31, 2022, the minimum monthly base rent was \$247,917, which includes applicable common area maintenance expenses and real estate taxes.
+Lease payments under the lease agreement totaled \$3,669,748 for the year ended December 31, 2022.

 We lease a warehouse in Walton Hills, Ohio from Pagoda Partners, LLC, a company of which our Founder indirectly owns 50%.
 The term of the lease expires in April 2024.
 Subject to the landlord's written approval and acceptance, we have the option to extend the lease for additional one-year terms.
 We also have the option to purchase the facility at a purchase price of fair market value but not less than the minimum price for which Pagoda Partners, LLC acquired the property.
-As of December 31, 2021, the monthly rent is \$113,242.32.
-Lease payments under the lease agreement totaled \$1,598,344 for the year ended December 31, 2021.
+As of December 31, 2022, the monthly rent is \$113,242 which includes applicable common area maintenance and insurance expenses.
+Lease payments under the lease agreement totaled \$1,599,816 for the year ended December 31, 2022.

 We lease our Outlet in Brooklyn, Ohio from Brooklyn Arhaus, a company of which our Founder and Mr. Beargie, a Director of Arhaus, Inc., own 85% and 15%, respectively.
-As of December 31, 2021, the monthly base rent is \$19,995 plus applicable common area maintenance expenses and real estate taxes.
-Lease payments under the lease agreement totaled \$292,014 for the year ended December 31, 2021.
+As of December 31, 2022, the monthly base rent is \$19,995 plus applicable common area maintenance expenses and real estate taxes.
+Lease payments under the lease agreement totaled \$290,682 for the year ended December 31, 2022.